 What language is the programme taught in?

-All courses are taught in English and also the study material is English.
-Some teachers only speak English, but others speak Dutch.
+All courses are taught in English and also the study material is in English.
+Some teachers only speak English, but others also speak Dutch.
 During internships, you can speak Dutch to some supervisors if you both wish to.
 However, keep in mind that the product of your internship (the research paper and presentation) will be in English.